@svlada

 1. /

-In short, don't use JSON Web Token to manage session data for your web applications.
-Most of the web applications will be fine with storing session-related data on Redis.
+In short: don't use JSON Web Tokens to manage session data for your web applications.
+For most cases, storing session-related data in Redis is more than sufficient.

 Project setup